novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-205.md

 Eventually, the rest of the conversation repeated the content previously discussed with Joe Murphy.

-Son Jung-ui was also interested in 'make friends' and the new Jungle web browser 'Forest'.
+Son Jung-yi was also interested in 'make friends' and the new Jungle web browser 'Forest'.

 'It seems he can see a few years ahead, but not decades.'

-Seeing Son Jung-ui's reaction, it seemed likely that the editorial would be quite dull for people.
+Seeing Son Jung-yi's reaction, it seemed likely that the editorial would be quite dull for people.

 * * *